 - Certain medications.
 Long-term use of proton pump inhibitors, which are medications used to treat gastroesophageal reflux disease, has been linked to fundic gland polyps.

 Tests and procedures used to diagnose stomach polyps include:

 - Endoscopy, to view the inside of your stomach with a scope

 - Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory

 Treatment depends on the type of stomach polyps you have:

 - Small polyps that aren't adenomas.
 These polyps might not require treatment.
 They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or polyps that cause signs and symptoms can be removed.
+Your doctor might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.

-- Large polyps.
-These polyps might need to be removed.
+- Large stomach polyps.
+These might need to be removed.
 Most stomach polyps can be removed during endoscopy.

 - Adenomas.
 These polyps can become cancerous and are usually removed during endoscopy.

 - Polyps associated with familial adenomatous polyposis.
-These polyps are removed because they can become cancerous.
+These are removed because they can become cancerous.

 Your doctor will likely recommend follow-up endoscopy to check for recurring polyps.

 Treating H. pylori infection

 If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with a combination of medications, including antibiotics.
-Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.
+Treating an H. pylori infection can make hyperplastic polyps disappear and might also stop polyps from recurring.

 Preparing for your appointment

 You might start by seeing your primary care doctor or you might be referred to a doctor who specializes in the digestive system (gastroenterologist).

 What you can do